 At first sight, there are the obvious obstacles, such as a lack of time.
 But when you look a bit closer, this is often not the real reason.
 Almost nobody is that busy that they cannot carve out a few minutes for meditation.
 On the contrary, most people daily "kill time" for several hours by reading the news, watching TV, or just endlessly scrolling on social media.

 So what are the underlying reasons for not staying on track?

 It might sound strange, but the problem could be that you want to meditate.
 Very often, wanting to do something means that you are using willpower.
 The "want" then really is a "should".
 Very subtly you convinced yourself that something is good for you, even though you don't like it all that much.
 For many people, going to the gym, or eating salads instead of burgers is something they do purely on willpower.
 You do it because you think you should.

 For some people, willpower can get them very far.
 But for most it runs out fast - often as soon as something more interesting or exciting comes along.
 Meditating for half an hour, or watching an extra episode of your favourite Netflix series?
 Hm...

 What can happen next is that you feel guilty for not having chosen "what's good for you".
 You get into a vicious cycle of willpower and guilt; you are thrown back and forth between thoughts like "I should really do this", and "Why don't I ever succeed in doing what's good for me?".
 The result is often that you just get more and more stuck.

-Perhaps you can investigate for yourself: what are my real reasons why I want to meditate?
+Perhaps you can investigate for yourself; what are my real reasons why I want to meditate?
 Is there some element of "should" in it?
 How can I replace this with something kinder?

-A kinder approach
+Using a kinder approach